anshumyname/Piano-Music-Generation/README.md

 Notes.csv:  all piano notes that can be predicted by the model

 ### How to Run?
-After installing all the requirements of code u need to just do a few things more
+->After installing all the requirements of code u need to just do a few things more.

-    ->In pianoscript.py change the path according to your system.
-(For convenience I have mentioned where to change the paths Now open anaconda prompt or cmd:
+->In pianoscript.py change the path according to your system.(For convenience I have mentioned where to change the paths)

+Now open anaconda prompt or cmd:<br/>
-   ->Move to folder where all files you have stored
+    ->Move to folder where all files you have stored<br/>
-   -> run the script by “python pianoscript.py”
+    -> run the script by “python pianoscript.py”<br/>